This policy is based on the American Academy of Pediatrics' (2000) policy statement "Use of Inhaled Nitric Oxide".

 Mercier and associates (2010) tested the hypothesis that INO at a low concentration, started early and maintained for an extended period in babies with mild respiratory failure, might reduce the incidence of BPD.
 A total of 800 preterm infants with a gestational age at birth of between 24 weeks and 28 weeks plus 6 days (inclusive), weighing at least 500 g, requiring surfactant or continuous positive airway pressure for respiratory distress syndrome within 24 hrs of birth were randomly assigned in a 1-to-1 ratio to INO (5 parts per million) or placebo gas (nitrogen gas) for a minimum of 7 days and a maximum of 21 days in a double-blind study done at 36 centers in 9 countries in the European Union.
 Care providers and investigators were masked to the computer-generated treatment assignment.
 The primary outcome was survival without development of BPD at post-menstrual age 36 weeks.
 Analysis was by intention-to- treat.
 A total of 399 infants were assigned to INO, and 401 to placebo; 395 and 400, respectively, were analysed.
 Treatment with INO and placebo did not result in significant differences in survival of infants without development of BPD (258 [65 %] of 395 versus 262 [66 %] of 400, respectively; RR 1.05, 95 % CI: 0.78 to 1.43); in survival at 36 weeks' post-menstrual age (343 [86 %) of 399 versus 359 [90 %] of 401, respectively; 0.74, 0.48 to 1.15); and in development of BPD (81 [24 %] of 339 versus 96 [27 %] of 358, respectively; 0.83, 0.58 to 1.17).
 The authors concluded that early use of low-dose INO in very premature babies did not improve survival without BPD or brain injury, suggesting that such a preventive treatment strategy is unsuccessful.

 To provide health care professionals, families, and the general public with a responsible assessment of currently available data regarding the benefits and risks of INO in premature infants, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Heart, Lung, and Blood Institute, and the Office of Medical Applications of Research of the National Institutes of Health (Cole et al, 2011) convened a consensus-development conference.
 Findings from a substantial body of experimental work in developing animals and other model systems suggest that NO may enhance lung growth and reduce lung inflammation independently of its effects on blood vessel resistance.
-Although this work demonstrates biological plausibility and the results of randomized controlled trials in term and near-term infants were positive, combined evidence from the 14 randomized controlled trials of INO treatment in premature infants of gestation of 34 weeks or less shows equivocal effects on pulmonary outcomes, survival, and neurodevelopmental outcomes.
+Although this work demonstrates biological plausibility and the results of randomized controlled trials (RCTs) in term and near-term infants were positive, combined evidence from the 14 RCTs of INO treatment in premature infants of gestation of 34 weeks or less shows equivocal effects on pulmonary outcomes, survival, and neurodevelopmental outcomes.

 Donohue et al (2011) reviewed the evidence on the use of INO in infants born at 34 weeks or less gestation who receive respiratory support.
 Medline, Embase, the Cochrane Central Register of Controlled Studies, PsycInfo, ClinicalTrials.gov, and proceedings of the 2009 and 2010 Pediatric Academic Societies meetings were searched in June 2010.
 Additional studies from reference lists of eligible articles, relevant reviews, and technical experts were considered.
 Two investigators independently screened search results and abstracted data from eligible articles.
 They focused on mortality, BPD, the composite outcome of death or BPD, and neurodevelopmental impairment.
 A total of 14 RCTs, 7 follow-up studies, and 1 observational study were eligible for inclusion.
 Mortality rates in the neonatal intensive care unit (NICU) did not differ for infants treated with INO compared with controls (RR: 0.97, 95 % CI: 0.82 to 1.15); BPD at 36 weeks for INO and control groups also did not differ for survivors (RR: 0.93, 95 % CI: 0.86 to 1.003).
 A small difference was found in favor of INO in the composite outcome of death or BPD (RR: 0.93, 95 % CI: 0.87 to 0.99).
 There was no evidence to suggest a difference in the incidence of cerebral palsy (RR: 1.36, 95 % CI: 0.88 to 2.10), neurodevelopmental impairment (RR: 0.91, 95 % CI: 0.77 to 1.12), or cognitive impairment (RR: 0.72, 95 % CI: 0.35 to1.45).
 The authors concluded that there was a 7 % reduction in the risk of the composite outcome of death or BPD at 36 weeks for infants treated with INO compared with controls but no reduction in death alone or BPD.
 They stated that there is currently no evidence to support the use of INO in preterm infants with respiratory failure outside the context of rigorously conducted RCTs.